SemanticPaint: Interactive Segmentation and Learning of 3D Worlds

 the predicted segmentation.

 Stuart Golodetz, Michael Sapienza, Julien Valentin, Vibhav Vineet, Ming-Ming Cheng, Victor Adrian Prisacariu, Olaf Kaehler, Carl Yuheng Ren, Anurag Arnab, Stephen Hicks, David W. Murray, Shahram Izadi, Philip H.S.
-Torr, SemanticPaint: Interactive Segmentation and Learning of 3D Worlds, Proceeding ACM SIGGRAPH 2015 Emerging Technologies, 2015. (live demo) [pdf - BibTex]
+Torr, SemanticPaint: Interactive Segmentation and Learning of 3D Worlds, Proceeding ACM SIGGRAPH 2015 Emerging Technologies, 2015. (live demo) [pdf - project page - BibTex]

 Recognising and localising human actions with parts